FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ![](../include/SpatRevolution_UserGuide_-064.jpg)

 What makes this particularly interesting is that different sources can activate less or more of the sound system dynamically and in a very smooth way.
 For example, one virtual sound source might seem to pop in and out of individual speakers because its _Nearest Neighbours Spread_ parameter is set a low percentage.
-For example, on a 10 speaker arragnement :1-10% will use 1 speaker, 11% to 20% 2 and so on.
+For example, on a 10-speakers arrangement :1-10% will use 1 speaker, 11% to 20% 2 and so on.
 Another sound source could seem diffuse over the entire sound system, because its spread variable is set to 100%.

 > ★ Try automating the Nearest Neighbours Spread in a relationship with another source property of the same sound source such as room presence.

 ## Speaker-Placement Correction Amplitude (SPCAP)

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
 Using this method SPCAP guarantees conservation of loudspeaker power output across any speaker arrangement.
-Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.
+Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.

 **How does it work?**